 These gases can also be quite corrosive to metals in plumbing systems, such as iron, steel, copper and brass, causing premature wear on valves, seats and washers often leaving unsightly greasy black residue.
 It can tarnish silverware and discolor copper and brass utensils.
 It can also cause yellow or black stains on kitchen and bathroom fixtures.

-For nearly four decades, High Purity Water has been dedicated to resolving the most challenging hydrogen sulfide / sulfur gas water problems throughout greater Boston, Grafton, Worcester, Newton, Auburn, Stow, Northborough, Shrewsbury, Charlton, Cambridge,
+For nearly four decades, High Purity Water, Inc. has been dedicated to resolving the most challenging hydrogen sulfide / sulfur gas water problems throughout greater Boston, Grafton, Worcester, Newton, Auburn, Stow, Northborough, Shrewsbury, Charlton, Cambridge,

 Millbury, Sutton and Wellesley areas.
 Our Sutton based technicians specialize specifically in resolving smelly water problems other can’t or won’t.

 Given enough time Sulfur does naturally dissipate when exposed to air.
 For levels measuring less than 2.0 milligrams per liter, aeration treatment is an effective modality.
 Oxygen essentially reacts with hydrogen sulfide to form an odorless, dissolved form of sulfate.
 The drawback of this method is if the aerator is located near living areas, the aeration process does generate a strong hydrogen sulfide odor near the aerator.
 This process by itself may also not reduce hydrogen sulfide to unnoticeable levels.
 The addition of a granular activated carbon filter following the aeration may remove the remaining trace amounts.